-(a) The State party replied that the provisions of the Constitution pertaining to the participation of the Turkish Cypriots in State institutions have been suspended because the Turkish Cypriot community withdrew its participation from the State institutions in 1963.
-It mentions, however, that relevant positions remain vacant for their return (e.g. Vice President of the Republic, Vice President of the Parliament, members of Parliament) and that they are free to participate in procedures for any post in the civil service as the language requirements have been eased and measures are taken to facilitate participation for those wishing to do so.
-The State party notes that the Police is not a part of the Civil Service but of the Security Forces and thus is subject to different regulations in each Community.
-Although the Ministry of Education and Culture (MOEC) is taking all necessary measures to guarantee equal access to education, the number of Turkish Cypriot pupils attending the Agios Antonios Primary School has seen a 51% decrease since 2007.
-Despite this drop, the number of Turkish-speaking teachers and interpreters remains sufficient and two additional teaching assistants were placed at the school during the 2014-2015 school year.
-The State party also mentioned free, special courses for Roma children organized by the Adult Education Centres, to teach history and other elements of their cultural heritage in 2013-2014 and 2014-2015.
-Since January 2016, the school participates in a European funded programme titled "Schools as Learning Communities in Europe: Successful Educational Actions for All (SEAS4ALL).
-Finally, the State party elaborated on information provided in its Replies to the List of Issues (CCPR/C/CYP/Q/4/Add.1, para.
-196) on the programme "Zones of Educational Priority" that had been implemented fully by MOEC and that has been replaced by the "School and Social Inclusion Actions" programme providing for additional measures of support to pupils in language and mathematics, teaching assistants in all classes, and additional extra-curricular activities.
-The MOEC also provides extra psychological assistance to the school with a school psychologist. (b) The State party repeated information provided in its Replies to the List of Issues (CCPR/C/CYP/Q/4/Add.1, para.
-194) that, although the Council of Ministers had decided Cyprus in principle to establish a school in Limassol with Turkish as the language of instruction, a survey conducted in 2005 among Turkish Cypriot parents indicated that parents favoured attendance at the public school in their area.
+(a) The State party replied that the provisions of the Constitution pertaining to the participation of the Turkish Cypriots in State institutions had been suspended because the Turkish Cypriot community had withdrawn its participation from the State institutions in 1963.
+It mentioned, however, that relevant positions remained vacant for their return (e.g. Vice President of the Republic, Vice President of the Parliament, members of Parliament) and that they were free to participate in procedures for any post in the civil service as the language requirements had been eased and measures taken to facilitate participation for those wishing to do so.

+The State party noted that the Police was not a part of the civil service but of the security forces and thus was subject to different regulations in each Community.

+Although the Ministry of Education and Culture was taking all measures necessary to guarantee equal access to education, the number of Turkish Cypriot pupils attending the Agios Antonios primary school had seen a 51 per cent decrease since 2007.
+Despite this drop, the number of Turkish-speaking teachers and interpreters remained sufficient and two additional teaching assistants had been placed at the school during the 2014-2015 school year.

+The State party also mentioned free, special courses for Roma children organized by the adult education centres, to teach history and other elements of their cultural heritage in 2013-2014 and 2014-2015.
+Since January 2016, the school had participated in a European funded programme entitled "Schools as learning communities in Europe: successful educational actions for all".

+Finally, the State party elaborated on information provided in its replies to the Committee's list of issues (see CCPR/C/CYP/Q/4/Add.1, para.
+196) on the programme entitled "Zones of educational priority" that had been implemented fully by the Ministry of Education and Culture and that had been replaced by the "School and social inclusion actions" programme, which provided additional measures of support to pupils in language and mathematics, teaching assistants in all classes and additional extracurricular activities.
+The Ministry also provided extra psychological assistance to the school with a school psychologist.

+(b) The State party repeated information provided in its replies to the list of issues (see

+CCPR/C/CYP/Q/4/Add.1, para.
+194) that, although the Council of Ministers had decided in principle to establish a school in Limassol with Turkish as the language of instruction, a survey conducted in 2005 among Turkish Cypriot parents had indicated that parents favoured attendance at the public school in their area.

 Committee's evaluation:

-- (a) [C1]: The Committee notes the measures taken by the State party, but expresses regret at the lack of information regarding adoption of temporary special measures.
-It requests information on measures taken to address the language requirements for entering the civil service since the adoption of the concluding observations, and whether this has resulted in an increase in participation of Turkish Cypriots in the civil service, as well as additional information on the reasons for the sharp drop in Turkish Cypriot pupils attending the Agios Antonios Primary School. - (b) [C2]: The Committee takes note of the information provided by the State party, but requests information on measures taken to establish a Turkish school in Limassol since the adoption of the concluding observations, as well as information on whether additional surveys have been conducted since 2005.
+[C1]: (a) The Committee notes the measures taken by the State party, but expresses regret at the lack of information regarding the adoption of temporary special measures.
+It requests information on measures taken to address the language requirements for entering the civil service since the adoption of the concluding observations, and whether this has resulted in an increase in participation of Turkish Cypriots in the civil service, as well as additional information on the reasons for the sharp drop in Turkish Cypriot pupils attending the Agios Antonios primary school.

+[C2]: (b) The Committee takes note of the information provided by the State party, but requests information on measures taken to establish a Turkish school in Limassol since the adoption of the concluding observations, and on whether additional surveys have been conducted since 2005.
 The Committee reiterates its recommendations.

 Recommended action: A letter should be sent reflecting the analysis of the Committee.

-Next periodic report: 2 April 2020.
+Next periodic report: 2 April 2020